njablons/Nathan-Jablonski-Portfolio/docs/Labs/L01/index.md

 ## Part 3: Communicate

 ### Professional Introduction
 My name is Nathan Jablonski, and I am a Mechanical Engineering student at UNC Charlotte.
 My entry into engineering began with a fascination for how mechanical components interact within physical systems to produce controlled motion.
 Through my coursework and lab training, I am developing expertise in CAD modeling, additive manufacturing (FDM/SLA), and failure analysis.
-My goal is to become a mechanical design engineer specializing in product design and automated systems, where I can turn complex theoretical concepts into robust physical artifacts.
+My goal is to become a design or manufacturing engineer.

 ### Defending an Engineering Decision
 To defend an engineering decision means providing empirical data, physical governing models, and documented trade-off analyses that justify why a chosen design path best satisfies performance requirements over alternative solutions.
 Currently, I understand the theoretical framework behind defending decisions through math and testing, but I am developing the practical skill of thoroughly documenting these trade-offs under real-world constraints.